 Creative thinking – resourcefulness, curiosity, thinking out of the box

 Lectures given by guest lecturers, most of them from outside Leiden University

-- Mandatory attendance of the guest lectures
+Mandatory attendance of the guest lectures

-- Literature study/research report related to one of the topical guest lectures, to be completed within six weeks after the topic has been chosen (deadlines will be listed on the course website, see below).
+Literature study/research report related to one of the topical guest lectures, to be completed within six weeks after the topic has been chosen (deadlines will be listed on the course website, see below).
 Grading will be according to the classification insufficient/sufficient/good.
 If the report is graded ‘insufficient’ the student will be offered to resubmit an improved version of the report within two weeks.
 In this case, the grade of the resubmitted report cannot be higher than 6.0.

-Students must enroll on Blackboard before the first lecture.
 Blackboard will be used to communicate with students and to share lecture slides, homework assignments, and any extra materials.
+You must enroll on Blackboard before the first lecture.
 To have access, you need a student ULCN account.

 Detection of Light – from the Ultraviolet to the Submillimeter, by George Rieke, 2nd Edition, 2003, Cambridge University Press, ISBN 0-521-01710-6.
-Required
+(Recommended)

 Lecturer: Prof.dr.
 B.R.
 (Bernhard) Brandl